 - ¼ cup red onion, diced (40 g)

 - 1 tablespoon fresh parsley, chopped (4 g)

 - 1 tablespoon apple cider vinegar

 - 1 tablespoon water

 - ½ teaspoon sea salt

 - Place the tofu in a large bowl and mash it with a fork until there are no big pieces.

-- In a separate smaller bowl, make the sauce by adding all the sauce ingredients and stir until smooth.
-You might have to mash with a fork to get the avocado creamy.
+- To a separate smaller bowl, add all the sauce ingredients, and stir until smooth.
+You might have to mash the avocado cubes with a fork to get it creamy.

 Dr McDougall – Annals of Internal Medicine